112 Student Notes Contest

-The Georgetown Law Journal & GLJOnline present the second annual Student Notes Contest in collaboration with GLJ Symposium Democracy in Transition.
+The Georgetown Law Journal & GLJOnline present the Fourth Annual Student Notes Contest, Afrofuturism and the Law.

 More information and contest requirements can be found below.

 - Entrants must be currently enrolled in a J.D., LL.M, or S.J.D. program at an ABA-accredited law school located in the United States.
 Eligibility is not limited to students enrolled at the Georgetown University Law Center.
 Eligibility is not limited to students enrolled in a full-time program.

 - A submission from a member of The Georgetown Law Journal will fulfill the Journal’s Note requirement if it meets the standards outlined in The Georgetown Law Journal Notes Manual.

 - Submission Details

 - Submission should be limited to 10,000 words, inclusive of footnotes.
 Pieces beyond the word limit will not be considered.
 Submissions should be double-spaced; in Times New Roman 12-point font; submitted in .doc or .docx format.

 - Submissions should be accompanied by a separate document, which should provide a brief summary of the Note and statement of originality.
 This document should follow the same formatting as the Note submission outlined above and will not be included in the 10,000 word count limit.

 - The Note should be entitled “[TITLE]-GLJ Note.”
 The summary of the Note and statement of originality should be entitled “[TITLE]-GLJ Statement.”
 All personally identifying information should be removed on both documents.